Motor shot noise explains active fluctuations in a single cilium: Abstract

 \section{Abstract}

 Mesoscopic fluctuations reveal stochastic dynamics of molecules in both inanimate and living matter.
 We investigate how small-number fluctuations shape the collective dynamics of molecular motors using motile cilia as model system.
-We theoretically show that fluctuations in the number of bound motors are sufficient to explain experimentally observed fluctuations, including correlation length and ``phase slips'' of intra-cilium synchronization.
-Our findings constrain theories of motor control and establish a link between microscopic motor noise and mesoscopic non-equilibrium dynamics.
+We theoretically show that fluctuations in the number of bound motors are sufficient to explain experimentally observed fluctuations in the cilia beat,